Frankly speaking, the Jumbo Hot Dogs are a tasty treat

 But well worth the effort.
 Five of the Plymouth Rock/Feather Blue tracks made the CD, which also features some new recordings and some demos of a couple Seddon gems done acoustically.
 “Uncle Sam,” as relevant today as ever, made the cut as did “Psychopathic Genius,” a look at Ted Bundy.
 “Evolutionary Beast” also is present and “Purple Murder” still amazes, sounding like “20th Century Schizoid Man” meets The Beatles.
 “Let Us Arise” will please fans of Rare Earth.

 The lead cut, “Go Baby Go,” is a new ’50s spoof featuring Seddon’s Chuck Berry and Duane Eddy inspired guitar and the keep-the-beat drumming of yours truly.
 This stemmed from a joke about writing a song with no lyrics, just one phrase repeated over and over.
-Two minutes of madness concocted in the studio was the result.
-Guaranteed to get a laugh, it’s the perfect recording for a baseball park’s public address system.
+Two minutes of madness concocted in the studio was the result, which is now also included on the latest CD by “Mott’s Old Men,” Guaranteed to get a laugh, it’s the perfect recording for a baseball park’s public address system.
 Sure to get the crowd riled up, especially in a base-stealing situation.

 “Chelsea Hotel,” the CD’s second track, was written in the New York City hotel, but not recorded during the Atlantic sessions.
 Seddon recalled, “I used to look out the windows and observe what was taking place on the streets below.
 Despite the thrill of recording there, it was a lonely time and my song reflects this.”